-Broken engagements are emotionally painful.
-However, they can also be financially painful if the person who proposed shelled out thousands of dollars for an engagement ring that his (or her) former betrothed does not want to give back.
+A broken engagement can be emotionally painful.
+However, it can also be financially painful if the person who proposed spent thousands of dollars for an engagement ring that their fiancé or fiancée does not want to give back.
 It may take a civil lawsuit to settle who gets the ring after a canceled engagement.

-So is there a legal obligation for the recipient to return the ring if the engagement is called off?
-The short answer is, “It depends.”
-Some states have determined that the person who gave the ring gets it back regardless of the reasons for the break-up.
+Is there a legal obligation for your ex to return the ring if the engagement is called off?
+The short answer is that it depends.
+Some states have determined that the person who gave the ring gets it back, regardless of the reasons for the break-up.
 In other cases, it may depend on who broke off the engagement.
 With so much at stake, it is important to understand the legal issues and risks associated with buying an engagement ring.